RifatIslamOmio/database-schema-migration/README.md

 ## Database Schema Migration with NodeJs
- **Description:** Sample collections of database migration scripts to use them in projects.
+ **Description:** Sample of database migration process to use them in real projects.

  **Tech Stack:**
   - Nodejs